mwksl/MaximumSubarrayProblem/README.md

 https://www.hackerrank.com/challenges/maxsubarray

 Given an array of N elements, find the maximum possible sum of a

-contiguous subarray
+1. contiguous subarray
-non-contiguous (not necessarily contiguous) subarray.
+2. non-contiguous (not necessarily contiguous) subarray.
 Empty subarrays should not be considered.

-This Youtube video by Ben Wright might be useful to understand the K-dane algorithm for the maximum subarray in a 1D sequence.

 ##Sample run